Initial Server Setup with Debian 10 – Easy Setup

 Root privileges in Debian 10

-After you created your user you need to give root privileges to it so that the user can run commands with root privileges. user should use “sudo” before each command that has access to the privileges.
+After you create your user you need to give root privileges to it so that the user can run commands with root privileges.
+The user should use “sudo” before each command that has access to the privileges.

 On Debian 10, users should be in the “sudo” group to access the sudo commands.

-Run this command below as root to add your user to the sudo group.
+Run the below command as root to add your user to the sudo group:

 usermod -aG sudo orcacore